rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 > :notebook: **NOTE:**
 The identity of the user requesting the execution of the order is no longer taken into account.
-This is an additional possibility of access rights assigned to a user when it is necessary for him to have the same rights as the owner of a file or those of the group concerned.
+This is an additional possibility of access rights assigned to a user when it is necessary for them to have the same rights as the owner of a file or those of the group concerned.

 Indeed, a user may have to run a program (usually a system utility) but not have the necessary access rights.
 By setting the appropriate rights (**s** at the owner level and/or at the group level), the user of the program has, for the time of its execution, the identity of the owner (or that of the group) of the program.